-To accentuate an almond shape, creating the look of bigger, longer, more seductive eyes, Leary says, “Keep the line thin on the inside of the eye and all the way to out to 2/3rds of the eye.
-At that point, grow the line in thickness, and finish with a semi dramatic wing at the end.”
-For this shape, Leary also recommends bringing the liner (we used L’Oréal Colour Riche Eyeliner) onto the bottom lash line to really drive home the shape.
+To accentuate an almond shape, creating the look of bigger, longer, more seductive eyes, Leary says to keep the line thin along the length and through two-thirds of the eye.
+“At that point, intensify the thickness and finish with a semi-dramatic wing at the end” she says.
+For this shape, Leary also recommends bringing the liner (Leary used L’Oréal Colour Riche Eyeliner) onto the bottom lash line to really drive home the shape.

 Upturned eyes take on a similar shape to almond shapes.
 However, they have a natural lift at the outer corners that draw them upward.
 This makes them ideal for a cat eye.
 Follow the natural uplifted shape and work the liner outward toward the temple,” says Oliver.